“The falling leaves drift by the window

 There is a season for reminiscence and I guess that it is autumn.
-If a cool fall afternoon can drive me to my computer to toss off some random thoughts, then I suppose the time is now.
+If a damp and cold October afternoon can drive me to my computer to toss off some random thoughts, then I suppose the time is now.
 For the people and times past that remain in my heart, I must declare that I miss you most of all, when autumn leaves start to fall.

 - Here’s why fall/autumn has two names (msnbc.msn.com)